sbaik97/Movies-ETL/README.md

 ![elapsed_time.PNG](Resources/elapsed_time.PNG)

-Conclusions
+### Conclusions
-- creating a function is more effective way to extract, transform and load process to a PostgreSQL database for large datafile.
+- Creating a function is more effective way to extract, transform and load process to a PostgreSQL database for large datafile.
 - From ETL process we can collect, clean, and uploade the data into the sql server.
 Importing a rating data takes quite a long time (3572.5107519626617 seconds) and  it's helpful to see the time information.